telerik/xaml-docs/controls/radcontextmenu/how-to/use-radcontextmenu-with-radgridview.md

 # Use RadContextMenu within RadGridView

 This tutorial will demonstrate how to use a **RadContextMenu** to add functionality to the **RadGridView** control.
-The article is divided in the following sections:
+The article is divided into the following sections:

 * [Attach RadContextMenu to RadGridView](#attach-radcontextmenu-to-radgridview)
 * [Configure the ItemContainerStyle for RadContextMenu](#configure-the-itemcontainerstyle-for-radcontextmenu)